 These years comprehensive façade renovations have been undertaken.
 The façade has turned out to be fragile and porous, and a large stonework project has been initiated to renovate the Gotland sandstone surfaces.
 Due to the extent of the works, the renovation is scheduled to be completed far in the future, not until 2050!

 When visiting, you may also watch the traditional changing of the guard, which takes place at the Royal Palace on a daily basis.

 An outstanding museum in Stockholm is the Vasa Museum featuring the famous Vasa ship, a warship built between 1626 and 1628.
 Sadly, the remarkable ship sank on its maiden voyage in 1628, just a few minutes after putting to sea.
 All this happened in front of the excited crowd expecting to be celebrating the launch.

 Only much later, in 1950, was the warship located again right in Stockholm Harbour!
 After being raised and partly reassembled, the large Vasa ship is now, centuries later, on display at the Vasa Museum in Stockholm.
-Despite the 333 years on the bottom of the sea, the ship is strikingly well preserved.
-It is actually the best preserved ship in the world from that period!

 It was on the orders of the former King Gustavus Adolphus that the ship was built.
 He needed it for the military expansion in the war against Poland-Lithuania (1621-1629).
 The mighty ship was equipped with particular bronze cannons for the warfare.